simondilhas/qto_buccaneer/README.md

 A general-purpose Python library for calculating and managing quantity takeoffs from IFC models using open standards and open-source tools.

-With this toolkit, you can:
+What QTO Buccaneer lets you do:

-- Calculate project-wide metrics based on your definitions
+- Calculate project-wide metrics based on your own definition-
 - Calculate metrics per room or space
-- Benchmark different projects
+- Benchmark different projects to spot trends and outlier-
-- Export results to Excel and other report formats
+- Export results to Excel and other report formats used by your team
+- Create beautiful reports with plans, making information visible and manageable
-- Define metric logic using a userfriendly YAML config file, instead of having to deal with code or clicking in projecsoftware tools
+- Define metric logic using a user-friendly YAML config file — no need to write code or click through complex software
-- Enrich and clean up IFC files—friendlier than raw ifcopenshell
+- Enrich and clean up IFC files more easily than working directly with raw ifcopenshell
+- Build up project specific workflows and apply the same rules consecutive to the models.
+E.g.
+   - For architectural competitions
+   - Benchmarking Portfolios
+   - Calculating costs in different project phases / times
+   - Doing design to cost

 ## 🧭 Philosophy: Independence First — Tools for the Bold